-As an international student, you’re not eligible to apply for federal or state financial aid (except under the California Dream Act of 2011).
-However, Harvey Mudd College does provide financial support for a limited number of full-time enrolled (at least 12 units) international students each year.
+As an international student, you are not eligible to apply for federal or state financial aid (except under the California Dream Act of 2011).
+However, Harvey Mudd College does provide financial support for a limited number of full-time enrolled (at least 12 credits) international students each year.
 We offer need-based financial aid in the form of the International Student Scholarship.
 International students are also eligible to apply for some of Harvey Mudd College’s merit-based awards, including one offered exclusively to international students (So Scholarship).

 Please note that all students, including international students, who receive scholarships in excess of tuition, fees, books and supplies are subject to U.S. federal income tax withholding by Harvey Mudd and are required to file a U.S. federal income tax return.
 We make every effort to assist international students with the additional financial obligation of U.S. taxes.

-In addition, international students are required to participate in the Claremont College’s Student Health Insurance Plan (SHIP).
+In addition, international students are required to participate in the Claremont Colleges’ Student Health Insurance Plan (SHIP).
 For more information about this program and its costs, please refer to our Health Insurance page.